 Instructions on how to pay the LOT school fees are given in the online registration form.
 Payments can be made via iDEAL (for holders of a Dutch bank account) or via Creditcard and PayPal.
 You will receive a confirmation by email of your registration and payment.

-RM and PhD students affiliated with a LOT institute can apply for reimbursement of travel costs with LOT within 8 weeks after the school.
-LOT will reimburse the travel costs to the amount of five second-class return tickets per week, from the city where your institute is located (i.e. regardless of your residence) to the city where the LOT school is held.
+RM and PhD students affiliated with a LOT institute – apart from when your home institute is hosting the school – can apply for reimbursement of travel costs with LOT within 8 weeks after the school.
+The maximum amount that LOT will reimburse is five second-class return tickets per week, from the city where your institute is located (i.e. regardless of your residence) to the city where the LOT school is held.
+If students live/are staying closer to where the LOT school is held, LOT will cover the travel costs of the shorter trips.
 If possible, students are advised to get a group ticket from the NS website when travelling together during off-peak hours (e.g., 30 euros one-way for 4 students).

-PhD and RM students affiliated with a LOT institute that is located more than 1,5 hours travel from the institute where the school is held can also apply for reimbursement of accommodation costs with LOT within 8 weeks after the school to a maximum of 75 euros per week of participation (i.e., max.
-150 euros for two weeks).
+RM and PhD students affiliated with a LOT institute that is located more than 1,5 hours travel from the institute where the school is held can also apply for compensation of accommodation costs with LOT within 8 weeks after the school to a maximum of 100 euros per week of participation (i.e., max.
+200 euros for two weeks).

 Participants from UGent and KU Leuven cannot apply for reimbursement of travel or accommodation costs.

 In order to claim your costs from LOT, please fill in the expense claim form.
 The cost centre or WBS-element is R.2026.0024.02; name contact: Janacy van Duijn Genet; phone contact: 020-5252461.

 Please make sure that you only use one expense claim form and one currency.